PouriaCh/Authentication/README.md

 GITHUB_CLIENT_SECRET=...
 ```

 Instead of <code>...</code>, insert your own data from the Developer Console of Google, Facebook, and GitHub (without any , or "" or space).
+Make sure your <code>.env</code> is listed inside the <code>.gitignore</code> file in case you want to push your work to GitHub.